tobybreckon/cpp-examples-ml/README.md

 + .test file - the data to be used for testing (CSV file format)
 + .xml, .yml - example data files for testing some tools

---
+---

-+ if referencing these examples in your own work please use:
+If referencing these examples in your own work please use:
 ```
 @TechReport{breckon2010,
   author =       {Breckon, T.P. and Barnes, S.E.},